guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 **Values**: on top of your enterprise culture, try to find pilars for your product and they will drive its development.
 _ex: reliability & velocity

-* create a process for **people dispatching** into teams with clear scopes, setup a routine for **team refactoring**
+* create a process for **people dispatching** into teams with clear scopes, setup a routine for **team refactoring**.
+Check the holacracy ideas in the ref bellow: true freedom ends where another begins, so clarify bounderies.
-* clarify your **hierarchy mode**: _ex : Vertical => CTO > lead dev > dev or Horizontal => CTO = dev_
+* clarify your **hierarchy mode**: for instance
+  * Vertical   => CTO > lead dev > dev (harder to stimulate your team when your CTO looks distant, at N+4 level)
+  * Horizontal => CTO = dev (prefered)
 * make it nice for your team to work _(ex: fun, food, afterwork...)_
-* **recruit talent you need**: candidates must fit with your culture, but they can also bring abilities from the outside world
-* Set up a list of tools for communication (chat on Slack, important structural decision on GitHub, knowledge base on Notions, brainstorm online with a post-it app, use template for meetings request)
+* Set up a list of tools for work & communication (chat on Slack, important structural decision on GitHub, knowledge base on Notions, brainstorm online with a post-it app, use template for meetings request).
+See this [list of tool proposal](assets/Tools-for-CTO.md)

 ### Managment - Agility
 This goes down to handling project managmenent.
 Most of the time the CTO tries to gather crew of maximum size 8 persons.
 Then you have two options :